-To develop into persons capable of thinking about the future.
+To develop students into persons capable of thinking about the future.

-Kansai University was founded in 1886, and this year is its 135th year.
-An early president of Kansai University, Juntaro Yamaoka, said, "Education at school is too isolated from the real world.
+Kansai University was founded in 1886, and this year is its 136th year.
+An early president of Kansai University, Juntarao Yamaoka, said, "Education at school is too isolated from the real world.
 Placing importance on the coordination between theory and practice, we shall nurture citizens who can truly contribute to our nation and society.
-That is the core of education at those principles in Kansai University," and he advocated the following four principles to realize practical academia:
+That is the core of the principles of education at Kansai University," and he advocated the following four principles to realize practical academia: